 - An Assessee, applying for presumptive taxation under section 44AD, should file his Income-tax return through ITR form 4 – Sugam.

-- An Assessee, carrying on more than one business, should take into account turnover of all the businesses.
+- An Assessee, carrying on more than one business, should take into account the turnover of all the businesses.

 - An Assessee, computing his income as per presumptive taxation under section 44AD, can also claim tax benefit of deductions under Chapter VI-A (Section 80C to 80U).